canjs/can-reflect-dependencies/doc/can-reflect-dependencies.md

 	`@@@can.getChangesDependencyRecord` symbol.

-CanJS observables make this easier by attaching event handling capabilities through [can-event-queue] mixins, adding in the [value mixin](https://github.com/canjs/can-event-queue/blob/master/value/value.js) to `SomeMap`'s prototype will add a base implementation of `@@@can.getWhatIChange` which iterates over the registered handlers and calls `@@@can.getChangesDependencyRecord` on each.
+CanJS observables make this easier by attaching event handling capabilities through [can-event-queue] mixins, adding in the [can-event-queue/value/value value mixin] to `SomeMap`'s prototype will add a base implementation of `@@@can.getWhatIChange` which iterates over the registered handlers and calls `@@@can.getChangesDependencyRecord` on each.